Skip to main content

 Utensils: metal utensils, BYO utensils, bamboo sporks, washing and re-using plasticware you already have

-Napkins: cloth napkins, such as our Organic Cotton Flannel Napkins sold in sets of 12, DIY napkins made from up-cycled old sheets or ask your guests to BYO napkins.
+Napkins: cloth napkins, or ask your guests to BYO napkins.

 Blog by Melissa Bearns, a zero waste maven and marketing expert based in Portland, Oregon.